 So yeah.
 Clearly.
 Skip those heart-shaped boxed chocolates this year and share a bowl of this stuff instead.

-Optionally, you can blend in a bit of orange zest (candied orange peels are common in traditional Italian cannoli) and mini chocolate chips.
+It also contains powdered sugar and vanilla extract.
+I like to mix in a bit of orange zest (candied orange peels are common in traditional Italian cannoli) and mini chocolate chips.

 Top the final dip with more chips and a handful of chopped pistachios for a nice crunch.